 - Scientists’ letter to Israel’s government regarding the petroleum initiative to connect the Persian Gulf, Eilat, and Ashkelon

-- Prof. Einat Aharonov, Tamar and Leviathan Rigs, Scientific and Technological Issues, Presentation, December 2018 (In Hebrew).
+- Tamar and Leviathan Rigs, Scientific and Technological Issues.
+Presentation, December 2018 (In Hebrew), Prof. Einat Aharonov, Hebrew University

-- Yosi Bar, Hyrdrogeologist, expert report (In Hebrew)
+- Yosi Bar, Hydrogeologist, expert report (In Hebrew)

-- Nir Zarchi, Haifa Maritime Research Center, and Prof. Shaul Horev, Former Navy Chief and Head of Israel’s Atomic Energy Committee: Evaluation of Leviathan Rig Security Dangers (In Hebrew)
+- Evaluation of Leviathan Rig Security Dangers (In Hebrew).
+Nir Zarchi, Haifa Maritime Research Center and Prof. Shaul Horev, Former Navy Chief and Head of Israel’s Atomic Energy Committee